***DISCLAIMER***

 I AM NOT AN INVESTMENT ADVISOR.

 This newsletter is published for informational and educational purposes only.
-Nothing here is investment advice, a recommendation, an offer, or a solicitation to buy or sell any security or financial instrument.
+Nothing here is individualized investment advice, a recommendation tailored to any person's circumstances, an offer, or a solicitation to buy or sell any security or financial instrument.
 This newsletter is not an investment advisory service, and no advisory or fiduciary relationship is created between me and any reader.

 Do not rely on this newsletter to make investment decisions.
 Conduct your own research and consult your own financial, legal, and tax advisors before trading any security.
 Past performance does not guarantee future results.
 Investing involves risk, including the risk of total loss.